 If you contemplate building a consumer brand, there are a few things that you need to keep in mind:

 - Blitzscaling doesn’t really work in the new consumer age.
 Repeat after me: t-shirts don’t have a network effect.

 - Profitability > Growth: Don’t build a brand without a clear path toward profitability.
 As a rule of thumb, aim for an LTV-to-CAC ratio of 1.2–1.5x during early growth stages and 3–4x as you approach maturity.
 If you don’t see such figures, you don’t have a product/ market fit.

 - Focus on the right customer: As you exhaust your pool of profitable customers, expand into new products/ value-added services to increase your revenues.
 Don’t go after new unprofitable customers!

-It’s the right time to build a D2C in the MENA region, and at HBI, we understand what it takes to build successful (and profitable) ones.
+It’s the right time to build a D2C in the MENA region, and at HBI, we understand that startups need much more than money to succeed in this space!
 We’re always on the lookout for new founders to partner with.
 If you’re one, I would love to talk.